raminhafezi/20JSProject_Practice/01-form_validation/WC/raha-login-form/readme.md

 How to use this Web Component

-    1- copy-paste all of the "dist" folder into your proejct 2- <script ref="....... to your what ever you select for namespace value in stencil.config.ts " 3- use your component in index.html file, <raha-login-form> </raha-login-form> or ....
+    1- copy-paste all of the "dist" folder into your project (Vanila, React, Angular, Vue, ...).
+    2- <script ref="....... /> "
+    3- use your component in index.html file, <raha-login-form> </raha-login-form> or ....
+    4- customize it with global.js, check variables in .css and use above properties.